Poekilopleuron: Description

+Classification

-ClassificationPoekilopleuron is a difficult taxon to classify, as its original material is lost, and few casts are known.
+Poekilopleuron is a difficult taxon to classify, as its original material is lost, and few casts are known.
 Poekilopleuron has a history of being renamed under different species and genera, most of which are now its junior synonyms.

 Eudes-Deslongchamps thought the specimen might well be proven to belong to this earlier named species; if so, merely the generic name would have to be changed.
 Indeed, following 1879 Poekilopleuron was often subsumed under Megalosaurus bucklandii.
 Eudes-Deslongchamps' choice caused problems however, when Friedrich von Huene in 1923 concluded it was part of Megalosaurus but as a separate species within that genus.
 As both species carried the same epithet bucklandii, they could no longer be distinguished.
 Von Huene therefore renamed the species into Megalosaurus poekilopleuron.
 Most later authors continued using the generic name Poekilopleuron.

 Another problem was caused by the fact that the name was only partially Latinised.
 In correct Greek it would have been "poikilopleuron", in Latin "poecilopleurum".
 This induced later writers to improve the spelling, leading to such variants as Poecilopleuron and Poikilopleuron (still used as late as 2006).
 However, the original name has priority and is valid.

 Five other species would be named in the genus.
 In 1869 Edward Drinker Cope renamed Laelaps gallicus into Poekilopleuron gallicum.
 In 1870 Joseph Leidy created a Poicilopleuron valens based on a fossil probably belonging to Allosaurus.
 In 1876 Richard Owen named a Poikilopleuron pusillus, in 1879 renamed by Cope to Poekilopleuron minor; in 1887 Harry Govier Seeley made it a separate genus: Aristosuchus.
 In 1883 W.A.
 Kiprijanow created a Poekilopleuron schmidti, of which the specific name honours Friedrich Schmidt, based on some indeterminate ribs and a sauropod metatarsal.
 This chimaera is a nomen dubium.
 A much later named species is Poekilopleuron valesdunensis created by Ronan Allain in 2002.
 In 2005 it was renamed Dubreuillosaurus.

 Because the original fossil was destroyed and no other remains of Poekilopleuron have since been found, and also because of its name change, there is much controversy surrounding its classification that cannot be resolved.
 Traditionally it has been assigned to the Megalosauridae, but some recent analyses showed a position in the Sinraptoridae; others had as result it was a member of Megalosauroidea, in a basal position or in the Eustreptospondylinae.
 Benson et al. (2010) found it and Lourinhanosaurus to belong to Sinraptoridae.
 An earlier study found that it was a primitive allosauroid outside Sinraptoridae.
 However, a recent analysis by Carrano et al. (2012), also used in subsequent studies of tetanuran theropods, recovered it as a Megalosauroid closely related to Afrovenator.
 However, the authors of that study state that this position is uncertain since "with a single additional step it can be recovered as a piatnitzkysaurid, elsewhere within Megalosauridae, or at several possible positions within Allosauria."

+In recent studies, Poekilopleuron was recovered within different positions of Allosauroidea.
+Cau (2024) recovered Poekilopleuron within Metriacanthosauridae, while Rauhut and colleagues recovered it within Carcharodontosauria in 2019 and 2024 respectively.